 How do I stop penetrating damp? – In some cases these internal patches will be simply rectified by making appropriate external repairs, for example re-pointing.
 However if this problem is more widespread internally this will lead to higher moisture content in plaster work, decorative finishes and the home in general.
 This will then need a more permanent solution.
 To stop this continuing to be a problem, some form of external weather protection, such as a specialist render system or resin based clear coating would need to be applied.

 Condensation – Usually more noticeable in winter, because the building is cold and because windows are opened less so moist air cannot escape.
 When warm moist air produced by ordinary household activities hits a cold surface it condenses into water droplets i.e. an outside wall or window condensation occurs.
+Continued condensation forms an environment for mould to develop.
 This problem is “home made”.
 Household activities like Cooking, Breathing, Bathing or drying clothes to name a few all are a major source of water vapour within the home.

 Try not to dry clothes in your home.
 If this is not practical, keep the door of the room where clothes are drying closed.
 Open the windows, as this will allow the moisture from the clothes to escape outside and will prevent it circulating around your home. – If you use a tumble drier make sure it is vented to the outside or use a condensing dryer. – When cooking the kitchen should be ventilated.
 Use an extractor fan if you have one or open a window.
 Keep the kitchen door closed. – Cover boiling pans with pan lids – this will save money on your fuel bills as well reducing moisture.